Harry Ascroft

-Harry Andrew Ascroft (born 1 July 1995) is an Australian professional footballer who plays as a centre back or central midfielder for Dandenong Thunder in the National Premier Leagues.
+Harry Andrew Ascroft (born 1 July 1995) is an Australian professional footballer who plays as a centre back or central midfielder for Hume City in the National Premier Leagues.

 Ascroft was born in Sydney, and played youth football with Bankstown City FC before starting his senior career with Sydney University.
 In 2013, he moved to the Netherlands to play for VVV-Venlo in the Eerste Divisie and later moved back to Australia to play for Central Coast Mariners in 2015.

 He has represented Australia at under-20 level.